MYTH #1: “Load Time is the Most Important Performance Metric”

 - (Actual, real, true-blue, definitive) Page Load Time, which most people – whether they are aware of it or not – are not actually referring to when citing the “load time” of some or another website;

-Regardless of which of these is actually being referenced as regards load time, however, doesn’t actually matter, as the assertion that load time is the most important performance metric remains 100% false with any and all of them.
+Regardless of which of these is actually being referenced as regards load time, however, doesn’t actually matter, as the assertion, implication or insinuation that load time is the most important performance metric remains 100% false with any and all of them.
 The “load time” of your website (an aside: this is the most prominent metric reported by such popular online tools as Pingdom and Gtmetrix) is quite nearly worthless, relative to the other, far more meaningful, user-experience-centered performance metrics that are responsible for how fast your website is perceived to be.
 These include:

 The faster the better.